act3-ace/safe-autonomy-sims/README.md

 This library includes the following environments:

+- Translational Inspection v0:
+- Translational Inspection v1:
+- Translational Inspection v2:
+- Translational Inspection Multiagent v2:
-- Inspection 3D
+- Six DoF Inspection v2:
-- Inspection 3D - Multiagent
+- Six DoF Inspection Multiagent v2:
 - Docking 3D
 - Docking 3D - Multiagent
-- Rejoin 2D
-- Rejoin 3D
-- Rejoin 3D - Multiagent

 ### Inspection
 Spacecraft inspection scenario where an agent controlled deputy spacecraft must inspect points on a stationary chief spacecraft while both orbit a central body.
-This is accomplished by approaching and navigating around the chief to view all points on a sphere, assuming the deputy always points a sensor towards the chief.
-The motion of the deputy spacecraft is governed by the Clohessy-Wiltshire linearized dynamics model.
+This is accomplished by approaching and navigating around the chief to view all points on a sphere.
+Inspection 3D environments assume the deputy always points a sensor towards the chief, while Inspection Six DoF environments allow the deputy to control the orientation of the sensor.
+The translational motion of the deputy spacecraft is governed by the Clohessy-Wiltshire linearized dynamics model, and the Six DoF environments use a quaternion formulation to model attitude.
+All have static 1N thrusters in $\pm x, \pm y, \pm z$, and Six DoF environments also have moment controllers in $\pm x, \pm y, \pm z$.
 Comes in the following flavors:

--  **Inspection 3D**
-Static 1N thrusters in $\pm x, \pm y, \pm z$.

--  **Inspection 3D - Multiagent**
-Multiple agent controlled deputy spaceraft.
-Each controlled by static 1N thrusters in $\pm x, \pm y, \pm z$.
+-  **Translational Inspection v0**
+No illumination from sun.
+Agent can inspect any point at any time.

+-  **Translational Inspection v1**
+Sun illuminates the chief, which is assumed to rotate in the $x-y$ plane.
+Agent can only inspect illuminated points.

+-  **Translational Inspection v2**
+Sun illuminates the chief.
+Points are prioritizied through a directional unit vector, and are assigned weights/scores based on their angular distance to this vector.
+Inspected points are rewarded based on score.
+Success is determined by reaching a score threshold, rather than all points inspected.

+-  **Translational Inspection Multiagent v2**
+Same as translational v2 environment, with multiple agent controlled deputy spacecraft.

+-  **Six DoF Inspection v2**
+Same as translational v2 environment, but agent can control attitude (does not always point at chief).

+-  **Six DoF Inspection Multiagent v2**
+Same as Six DoF v2 environment, with multiple agent controlled deputy spacecraft.

 ### Docking
 Spacecraft docking scenario where an agent controlled deputy spacecraft must dock with a stationary chief spacecraft while both orbit a central body.
 This is accomplished by approaching the chief to within a predefined docking distance while maintaining a safe relative velocity within that distance.
 The motion of the deputy spacecraft is governed by the Clohessy-Wiltshire linearized dynamics model.
 Comes in the following flavors: